EncisoAlva/EncisoAlva.github.io/index.md

-I have a recent PhD in applied mathematics from the University of Texas at Arlington.

-My main research is Inverse Problems and Mathematical Data Science via Convex Optimization, with applications to Computational Neuroscience and Imaging.
+My main research is in Inverse Problems and Mathematical Data Science via Convex Optimization, with applications to Computational Neuroscience and Imaging.
 For more details, visit the [Research tab](https://encisoalva.github.io/research/).

-In a few words, I develop methods for better and cheaper imaging and create funky statistics.
+In a few words, I develop methods for better and cheaper imaging.
+I also use somewhat fancy statistics.

-**I’m in the 2025 academic job market.**
+**I’m in the 2025-2026 job market.**

 For a look at my work, please visit either my [GitHub](https://github.com/EncisoAlva), my [ORCID](https://orcid.org/0000-0002-8315-6849) page, or my [Google Sholar](https://scholar.google.com/citations?hl=en&user=qqw6kegAAAAJ) page.
 You can also check my [Resume](/files/EncisoAlva_resume.pdf?raw=true).